 Stock area — Northeast Atlantic (except Cornwall)

 Gurnards are non-quota species and are often discarded due to low market demand.
 Increased consumption and demand for the species will alleviate the need to waste fish through the practice of discarding.
 Currently taken as bycatch in trawl fisheries, red gurnard is a fast growing fish which matures early at a large size.
 There is no detailed stock assessment for the species due to lack of data and sampling and total catches are unknown.
-More research is needed however to obtain a better understanding of the impact of fishing on the stock and provide information for its sustainable management especially if the species is to become commercially targeted.
+More research is needed to obtain a better understanding of the impact of fishing on the stock and provide information for its sustainable management especially if the species is to become commercially targeted.
 However, it appears that currently the stock is in a stable state and fishing pressure is not a cause for concern.
 There is no specific management in place, including no catch limits, which is of concern for such a data limited species.
 No minimum landing size or seasonal closures are in place, so avoid eating immature fish (less than 25cm) and fresh (not previously frozen) fish caught during the spawning season (summer).